Twingamerdudes/MPN-Workshop-Uploader/README.md

 * Net framework 4.6
 * Facepunch's Steamworks (if it isn't already installed into the project for some reason)
 * Visual Studio 2022

+**Short notice: Make sure you compile in 64 bit.
+Nothing will work if you compile it in 32 bit.**